Skip to content

 )

-Although it’s possible to pass the min_age and max_age variables directly into the query as string literals, this is strongly discouraged in practice.
+Although it is possible to pass the min_age and max_age variables directly into the query as string literals, this is strongly discouraged.

 min_age = 18